-Subcontractor Homeowner
+Subcontract Homeowner

 Labor Labor

 1. Excavation

-2. Footings, Foundations,
+2. Footings, Foundations, Columns

 3. Floor Slab or Framing

 4. Subflooring

 5. Wall Framing, Sheathing

-6. Roof & Ceiling Framing,
+6. Roof & Ceiling Framing, Sheathing

 7. Roofing

 8. Siding, Exterior Trim, Porches

 9. Windows and Exterior Doors

 10. Plumbing Rough-In

-Sewage Disposal
+11. Sewage Disposal

 12. Heating Rough-In

 13. Electrical Rough-In

 14. Insulation

 15. Dry Wall

-16. Basement or Porch Floor,
+16. Basement or Porch Floor, Steps

 17. Heating Finish

 18. Flooring

-19. Interior Carpentry, Trim,
+19. Interior Carpentry, Trim, Doors

 20. Cabinets and Countertops

 21. Interior Painting

 22. Exterior Painting

 23. Plumbing Finish

 24. Electrical Finish

 25. Finish Hardware

 26. Gutters and Downspouts

 27. Grading, Paving, Landscaping

 Totals

-- 5. If a household becomes hours behind during any three-week period or for the total minimum number of hours required at that period of construction, without approval of the Construction Supervisor, no additional materials will be ordered for their house.
-At this time, the member is required to meet with the Construction Manager and the Group Coordinator for approval of a written plan submitted by the member to bring labor hours current.
-When labor hours are brought current, the SELF-HELP GRANT RECIPIENT will again be authorized to purchase materials for their house.
-If a household becomes hours behind the total minimum number of labor hours, all work and associated activities on their house will stop.
-At this time the member is required to meet with the SELF-HELP GRANT RECIPIENT'S Housing Program Director and the Group Coordinator, with a written plan to bring labor hours current.
-Work may again start on their house when the household is no more than hours delinquent, although no additional material is to be ordered for their house.
-When labor hours are brought current, the SELF-HELP GRANT RECIPIENT will be authorized again to purchase material.
-If a household becomes hours behind the required number of labor hours, expulsion from the group may occur, in accordance with Section VII of this agreement. - 6.
-The Construction Supervisor will decide what work is to be completed by the members each day.
-The members agree to perform the work assignments made by the supervisor.
+5. If a household becomes 15 (suggested # of hours) hours behind during any three-week period or for the total minimum number of hours required at that period of construction, without approval of the Construction Supervisor, no additional materials will be ordered for their house.
+At this time, the member is required to meet with the Construction Supervisor and the Group Coordinator for approval of a written plan submitted by the member to bring labor hours current.
+When labor hours are brought current, (INSERT ORGANIZATION NAME) will again be authorized to purchase materials for their house.

+6. The Construction Supervisor will decide what work is to be completed by the members each day.
+The members agree to perform the work assignments made by the Construction Supervisor.
 Any member who performs work not assigned by the supervisor may not receive credit for labor hours, at the discretion of the Construction Supervisor.
 The Construction Supervisor may ask a member who refuses to perform an assigned task to leave the job site.
 Continued refusal may result in implementation of Section VII of this agreement.
-A member may not work alone unless the task can safely be done alone and he/she has the consent of the Construction Supervisor.
+A member may not work alone unless the task can safely be done alone, and they have the consent of the Construction Supervisor.